-Fairhope, AL. — The Original Oyster House Restaurant honored two Baldwin County art students with our 3rd Annual Chelsea Garvin Spirit Award Scholarship Program.
-This is the third year we have given scholarships to area art students in the name of Chelsea, a former Fairhope High School art student, Fish River Fire Department Rescue Diver and Original Oyster House employee.
+Fairhope, AL. — The Original Oyster House honored two Baldwin County art students with our 4th Annual Chelsea Garvin Spirit Award Scholarship Program.
+This is the forth year we have given scholarships to area students in the name of Chelsea, a former Fairhope High School art student, Fish river Fire Department Rescue Diver and Original Oyster House employee.
 Tragically, Chelsea was killed in a boating accident in the fall of 2005.

 Congratulations to both of these talented and deserving art students, they are shining examples of what is right with Baldwin County school art programs.

 For more information on our annual scholarship program, please contact Tracy Pierce, Marketing Director, Original Oyster House Restaurants at 251-928-2620 or email@example.com.